 Endobronchial valves (EBV)

 EBV only works if it is possible to treat a whole lobe of the lung.
-The procedure won’t work if your emphysema has broken down the division between the lobes of your lung.
+If your emphysema has broken down the division (fissure) between the lobes of your lung, then the procedure will not work.
 This is because even though the airways are blocked by the valves, air can still get into the lungs another way.
-When this happens, it is called collateral ventilation (CV).
+When this happens, it is called collateral ventilation.
+This can be measured using a procedure called Chartis, which uses a catheter with a balloon at the tip.
+If you have collateral ventilation, EBV will not work for you.

 Recovery

-The most common risk of LVR is an air leak.
+The most common risk of lung volume reduction is an air leak.
 This can cause your lung to collapse (a pneumothorax).
 This happens to around 1 in 4 people who undergo EBV.
 It normally happens in the first few days after the procedure, when you’re still in hospital.
 This means it can be treated easily.
 An air leak may heal by itself.
 If not, you will need to have a chest drain inserted until your lung recovers.

 Your multidisciplinary team (MDT) should talk to you about the risks with you before your treatment.
-It’s important that you are fully informed before LVR.

 Are valves or surgery better?